imlone1y/web-crawler/README.md

 # web-crawler
-its my-self learning python crawler, based on PyCharm
+Its self-learning python crawler, based on PyCharm